explosion/spacy-llm/README.md

 #### spacy.NER.v2

 The built-in NER task supports both zero-shot and few-shot prompting.
-The v2 task also supports explicitly defining the provided labels with custom descriptions.
+This version also supports explicitly defining the provided labels with custom descriptions.

 ```ini
 [components.llm.task]